cordoval/CCDNForum/README.md

 	new CCDNForum\ForumAdminBundle\CCDNForumForumAdminBundle(),
 	new CCDNForum\ForumModeratorBundle\CCDNForumForumModeratorBundle(),

-4) In your app/config/config.yml add:
+4) In your app/config/config.yml add (this is configs for all 3 forum bundles):

 	ccdn_forum_forum:
 	    user: